Footsteps agree and undertake to protect the privacy of all users who:

 Certain components of our Services may involve third-party analytics services (“Third-Party Functions”), such as Google Analytics, for example, which help us to improve our interaction methods with the user.

-How does Footsteps use data collected from you, and what is the legal basis for it?
+How do Footsteps use data collected from you, and what is the legal basis for it?

 Footsteps use data collected from you to contact you following a request for more information about our services.